BinoviTeam/checklist/codestyle.md

 <details>
   <summary>Write styles with this template</summary>

-  > It makes tour code more readable
+  > It makes your code more readable

   Template:
   ```